If you like what you see, we want to see your work. Applications are open to begin Summer 2019! Be a part of the Class of 2021!

 - Prepare to compete in creative industries such as advertising, video, gaming, film, animation, sequential arts, illustration, design and more.

-- Merit and Educators Scholarships, housing grants and rolling admissions available.
+- Merit and Educators Scholarships and rolling admissions available.
 Applicants with a BFA or equivalent from any area of study, including sciences, humanities, arts or business welcome.

 The MFA in Visual Narrative program at SVA is a groundbreaking approach to visual storytelling.